lizardfs/documentation/source/adminguide/connectclient.rst

    $ mkdir /mnt/lizardfs

-Mount the filesystem to the mountpoint with just the default options from mfsmount.cfg if any::
+Mount the file system to the mount point with just the default options from mfsmount.cfg if any::

    $ mfsmount /mnt/lizardfs

 That's it.
-Simple, straight and easy.a
+Simple, straight and easy.

 Optional settings for performance on \*NIX
 ------------------------------------------